Diversity in Lyman Continuum Escape at $z\sim0.3$ Revealed by WISE Infrared Observations: Discussion

-Regarding the IR-detected sources, J1152+3400 presents a multi-peaked structure where the two primary peaks fulfill the escape criteria ($v_\mathrm{peak} = 147.9$ km/s, $v_\mathrm{sep} = 272.2$ km/s).
-Its high red-peak asymmetry ($A_r = 5.1$) supports a ``picket-fence" scenario where leakage occurs through low-density H$\,\textsc{i}$ holes in a clumpy ISM \citep{kakiichi2021,hu2023}.
-In contrast, J1333+6246 displays a single dominant peak centered near the systemic redshift ($v_\mathrm{peak} = 67.8$ km/s) with a lower $A_r = 1.87$, potentially indicating significant escape through a direct line-of-sight channel \citep{verhamme2015,hu2023}.
-These diverse $A_r$ values, combined with the kinematic data, suggest that IR-detected leakers rely on anisotropic channels to facilitate escape from substantial reservoirs, while IR-undetected sources may favor a more uniform, density-bound geometry.
+Regarding the \textbf{5} IR-detected sources, \textbf{2 strong leakers present} a multi-peaked structure where the two primary peaks fulfill the escape criteria ($v_\mathrm{peak} < 150$ km/s, or $v_\mathrm{sep}< 300$ km/s). \textbf{Their} high red-peak asymmetry \textbf{($A_r > 3$)} supports a ``picket-fence" scenario where leakage occurs through low-density H$\,\textsc{i}$ holes in a clumpy ISM \citep{kakiichi2021,hu2023}.
+In contrast,\textbf{ 3 IR-detected strong leakers} display a single dominant peak centered near the systemic redshift \textbf{($v_\mathrm{peak} <150$ km/s)} with lower \textbf{$A_r\sim2$}, potentially indicating significant escape through a direct line-of-sight channel \citep{verhamme2015,hu2023}. \textbf{We note that, within the current sample, single-peaked Ly$\alpha$ profiles are found only among the IR-detected sources.
+Based on the current analysis of the Ly$\alpha$ profiles, the IR-detected strong leakers appear to be more consistent with Ly$\alpha$ escape through low-density channels in a clumpy medium, while the IR-undetected strong leakers are more consistent with a more uniform, density-bounded–like configuration.
+Whether these two escape mechanisms are connected through a continuous increase in covering fraction or represent a genuine bimodality remains an open question that requires a larger sample.}